The Trump-Putin standoff is serious, but World War III has been closer

 White House Press Secretary Sarah Sanders repeatedly told reporters that "all options are on the table."

-Some analysts have expressed concern about what will happen if the U.S. launches strikes on Syria and kills Russian personnel stationed there.
+The main concern is what will happen if the U.S. launches strikes on Syria and kills Russian personnel stationed there.

 "What next?
 The day after the strike, we're going to have killed a lot of Russians," retired Gen. Barry McCaffrey said on MSNBC late Wednesday.
 "We're in a very complex, very dangerous situation."

-Justin Bronk, a research fellow at the Royal United Services Institute, or RUSI, said that the U.S. and its allies would do what they could to avoid hitting targets where Russians are based in Syria.
+The prospect of any sort of counterattack by Putin's forces means the U.S. and its allies will try to avoid hitting targets where Russians are based in Syria, Bronk at RUSI predicted.

+This would also mean steering clear of Russia's feared S-400 air defense systems that are deployed there.

-One option might be to emulate last year's "pin prick" strike on Syria, in which the U.S. launched cruise missiles at a Syrian air base but caused minimal damage.
+One option might be to emulate last year's "pin prick" strike on Syria, in which the U.S. launched cruise missiles at a Syrian air base in retaliation for another chemical attack.
+The Pentagon warned Russia beforehand and the strike caused minimal damage.

+"The problem with telling the Russians is they will, of course, tell the Syrians," Bronk said.
+"So the Syrians will move all the planes that they can within the time window.
+The strike would probably hit nothing, or at least very little."